 Can you soak brats in beer overnight?
 Yes, you can soak brats in beer overnight, but we highly recommend cooking brats in beer instead of soaking.

-Beer Brats Video
+Wisconsin Beer Brats Recipe

 - 6 hot dog buns